sabinanoss/sabinanoss/README.md

 # About me 👩🏼

-I am Sabina Nossová, a **Junior Web Developer**.
+I am Sabina Nossová, a **Junior Web Developer** from Czech republic.

 In 2022, I graduated with a bachelor's degree of Theory of Interactive Media , where I tasted the world of programming for the first time in my life.
 From the beginning, I wasn't sure if it was the field for me, but after first week learning basics of HTML 5 and CSS 3  I fell in love with it immediately.

 To facilitate learning, I successfully completed a 3-month retraining course focused on JavaScript, Node.js, Responsive web design, Bootstrap and Manual testing.
+I am currently continuing to study frameworks and other technologies. see my learning timeline below.

 ![Beige Minimal Business Timeline Diagram Graph (1080 × 1920 px) (1920 × 1080 px)](https://user-images.githubusercontent.com/111659581/219676784-fdf3585e-d023-4395-8467-874708590dc9.png)

+✨I am also actively looking for a job in web development.
+I am open to FE or BE position or Manual tester position.

 <!--
 **sabinanoss/sabinanoss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.